Pagani Zonda

 The Pagani Zonda is a mid-engine sports car produced by Italian sports car manufacturer Pagani.
 It debuted at the 1999 Geneva Motor Show.
-Produced on comission in limited units, as of 2019 a total of 140 cars had been built, including development mules.
-Variants include a 2-door coupé and roadster variant, along with a third new variant being the barchetta.
+Produced on commission in limited units, as of 2019 a total of 140 cars had been built, including development mules.
+Variants include a two-door coupé and roadster variant, along with a third new variant being the barchetta.
 Construction is mainly of carbon fibre.

 The Zonda was originally to be named the "Fangio F1" after Formula One champion Juan Manuel Fangio, but, following his death in 1995, it was renamed for the Zonda wind, a term for a hot air current above Argentina.

 Model variants

 Zonda C12

 The Zonda C12 debuted in 1999 at the Geneva Motor Show.
-It is powered by a 6.0 L Mercedes-Benz M120 V12 engine having a power output of either 408 PS or 450 PS at 5,200 rpm and 570-640 Nm of torque at 4,200 rpm mated to a 5-speed manual transmission.
+It is powered by a 6.0 L Mercedes-Benz M120 V12 engine having a power output of either 408 PS or 450 PS at 5,200 rpm and 570-640 Nm of torque at 4,200 rpm mated to a five-speed manual transmission.

 The C12 can accelerate to 60 mph in 4.0 seconds and to 100 mph in 9.2 seconds.